day8/re-frame/README.md

 ### Client Side Bias

-We write larger, more complicated SPAs which have a Parisian's indifference for servers. re-frame's design reflects our needs.
+We write larger, more complicated SPAs which have a Parisian's indifference for servers.

+Unsurprising, re-frame's design reflects our needs.
 So there's nothing in re-frame about, say, routing to server-side services, etc.  It is just about writing client side apps.
 That doesn't mean it wouldn't work well when a server is heavily involved, its just that we haven't tweaked it in that direction.

+Remember, re-frame is more of a pattern than an implementation, so you can easily tweak in the direction you need.

 At small scale, any framework seems like pesky overhead.
-The explanatory examples in here are necessarily small scale, so you'll need to squint a little to see the benefit.
+The explanatory examples in here are necessarily small scale, so you'll need to squint a little to see the benefits that accrues at larger scale.

-### Nothng New
+### Nothing New

-Nothing about re-frame is the slightest bit original or clever.
+Nothing about re-frame is particularly original or clever.
 You'll find no ingenious use of functional zippers, transducers or core.async.

 This is a good thing (although, for the record, one day I'd love to develop